International Travel Standards

 - Completed a Physical Fitness Form

-5. In consultation with their Group Commissioner, the Scouter-In-Charge shall submit the International Adventure Application, for trips more than three nights or 500 km from home, for approval.
+5. In consultation with their Group Commissioner, the Scouter-In-Charge shall submit the International Activity Application, for trips more than three nights or 500 km from home, for approval.

-6. All International Adventure Applications must be submitted as soon as possible and no later than four weeks prior to departure.
+6. All International Activity Applications must be submitted as soon as possible and no later than four weeks prior to departure.

 International Letters of Introduction